pulumi/pulumi-hugo/themes/default/content/blog/pulumi-is-imperative-declarative-imperative/index.md

 to compute which actions need to be executed to bring the actual state in line with the intended model.

-Our little example contains dependencies: every `s3.BucketObject` uses the `bucket.id` as way to define in which bucket these objects should be stored.
+Our little example contains dependencies: every `s3.BucketObject` uses the `bucket.id` as a way to define in which bucket these objects should be stored.
 The property `id` from the `s3.Bucket` is an `Output`.
 Outputs are Pulumi's way of tracking which property of one resource is required by another, hereby creating a dependency between the resources.
 The engine uses all these outputs passed from one resource to another as the vertices in a directed acyclic graph (DAG).
 The engine determines